IIndman: Life and career

 Kgaffe is from Mahikeng, a small town in South Africa.
 From early 2007 he started taking his music into the DAW – FL Studio to record songs while creating visual art as a hobby.
 In 2009 he began working with Mo'Molemi on his album "Rebel Without a Pause" where he produced the song Lefika-Town feat.
 Spikey of Lyv Records at 16 years of age.
 He began doing visual work with AKA of the I.V League for the South African Hype Magazine Hip Hop Awards.
 He also worked with Dreamteam on the Blow Up Mixtape, dance crew - The Repertoires, Chez Ntemba, LiquidChefs SA with Very Special Saturday hosted by Fifi Costello and DJ Sliqe, visual artworks for the SAMA Award Winning DJ Sliqe, Kwesta, and Da King of African Rap album art for DaKAR II in 2016.
 He has also worked in advertising and marketing visuals for South African music events including GoodSundae for Benny Maverick & DJ Feel and Groove Afrika events.

-Besides being a visual artist, he has been laying the foundation for the South African electronic music.
-A Mahikeng-born musical genius who set his sights on taking South African electronic music to another level.
-With releases dating back to 2013, he showed time and time again that he was undoubtedly ahead of his time.
+Besides being a visual artist, A Mahikeng-born musician who set his sights on taking South African electronic music to another level.
+With releases dating back to 2013, he showed that he was ahead of his time.